vzaccaria/chained/Readme.md

     * even if `m` returns a new promise, this is perfectly fine since the `then` method is going to resolve the original `o.promise` accordingly.
     * we return `o`, so that we can repeat the same process by seemingly chaining methods that are effectively missing.

 3. We need a way to fire the very first promise off.
-In **Chained**, we use the function `_()` that resolves the first promise of the chain with the value passed to it:
+In **Chained**, we use the function `_()` both for creating `o` and to resolve the first promise of the chain with the value passed to it:

 		_(v) = ->
 		     o = new methodMissingObject()